equalframework/equal-doc/docs/usage/built-in-tools.md

-## Utility and stand-alone scripts
+# Utilities and stand-alone scripts

 Some tools are included in the core to ease management and development of new packages.